 Jennifer Meeker serves as Co-Chair of Nossaman’s Insurance Recovery Group and is a member of the firm’s Litigation Department.
-She litigates a variety of complex disputes, with a particular focus on representing policyholders in disputes involving insurance coverage and commercial litigation.
+She litigates a variety of complex disputes, with a particular focus on representing her clients in commercial litigation in state and Federal court.
 Jennifer partners with her clients to understand their business objectives and key concerns.
 She utilizes this insight to develop tailored strategies to resolve disputes both inside and outside the courtroom.

 Jennifer also is a key member of Nossaman’s appellate group.
 She has experience in all stages of the appellate process in California and the Ninth Circuit.
 She handles appeals behalf of both public and private clients.
 Her experience includes cases involving land use/coastal commission, trade secrets, real estate & landlord/tenant, water rights, eminent domain, insurance coverage, trust litigation, the Federal and California False Claims Act, attorney’s fees under the Attorney General statute, and construction disputes.
 Jennifer takes a long-term view, utilizing her experience in the courtroom.
 This approach enables her to partner with trial counsel and clients early on to best position a case on appeal, should that become necessary.